Soccer-Griezmann ends commercial relationship with Huawei | Technology

 Soccer-Griezmann ends commercial relationship with Huawei

-France and Barcelona footballer Antoine Griezmann, who has been an ambassador for Chinese tech giant Huawei Technologies Co Ltd, has cut commercial ties with the company, citing the treatment of Uighur Muslims.
+France and Barcelona footballer Antoine Griezmann, who has been an ambassador for tech giant Huawei Technologies Co Ltd, has cut commercial ties with the company, citing China's treatment of Uighur Muslims.

 "I announce that I am putting an end immediately to my partnership linking me with this company," Griezmann, a 2018 World Cup winner with France, wrote in a statement on Instagram on Thursday.
-Spokesmen for Huawei in Brussels and London were not immediately available for comment.
-Representatives of the company in Madrid did not immediately respond to requests for comment.
+A Huawei spokesperson said the Chinese company was saddened by Griezmann's decision.

+Commenting on the report on Thursday, Huawei described the language used in the document as "completely unacceptable", adding however that it was a description of functions provided by Megvii, while the document was approved not by Huawei, but by a subcontractor.
+"It is not compatible with the values of Huawei," the spokesperson said.
+"Our technologies are not designed to identify ethnic groups.
+Non-discrimination is at the heart of our values as a company."

+The Washington Post cited Megvii in a response to its original story as saying its systems were not designed to target or label ethnic groups.
+Griezmann had been an ambassador for Huawei since 2017, and he also worked with the company while at former club Atletico Madrid, including presenting an Atletico-branded mobile phone in 2016.

 His Barcelona teammate Lionel Messi became a Huawei ambassador earlier this year.
-Barcelona declined to comment on Greizmann's decision.
+Barcelona declined to comment on Griezmann's decision.

 The Chinese foreign ministry condemned his comments and state broadcaster CCTV dropped Arsenal's Premier League game with Manchester City from its schedule.